MoisesTabar/CovidReportsAPI/README.md

 ![API DESIGN](/assets/Covid19API_Design.jpg)

 ## API Documentation
 This API will include routes that will implemented different http methods<b>(GET, POST, PUT, DELETE)</b>expecting them to return 200 or 201 depending on the case.
-Test Driven Development, SOLID, OOP principles and paradigms will be present in this project, in order to give other developers a good time while reading and analyzing the code and commenting better implementations<b>(When we make errors we learn)</b>.
 The following table will describe the different routes and what they are supose to respond when requesting them.
 | Routes        | Functionalities| Code  |
 |:-------------:|:--------------:|:-----:|
 | `/`           | Gets all cases | 200   |